-On August 20, 2023, the GP's board approved a distribution to the LP in the sum of approx. ILS 0.5 million (approx. \$0.1 million), designated for the payment of the Supervisor's fees and the trustee's fees and expenses, in accordance with the provisions of the Trust Agreement.
+On 15 November 2023, the GP's board approved a distribution to the LP in the sum of approx. ILS 0.5 million (approx. \$0.1 million), designated for the payment of the Supervisor's fees and the trustee's fees and expenses, in accordance with the provisions of the Trust Agreement.

-K. On May 2, 2023, the Ministry of Energy published for public comment a draft policy document on decommissioning of offshore oil and natural gas exploration and production infrastructures (the "Draft Policy Document").
+- K. On 2 May 2023, the Ministry of Energy published for public comment a draft policy document on decommissioning of offshore oil and natural gas exploration and production infrastructures (the "Draft Policy Document").
 The purpose of the Draft Policy Document is to outline the general principles with regard to decommissioning of offshore oil and natural gas exploration and production infrastructures, without derogating from the provisions of the law applicable in this regard and the provisions of the lease deeds and operation permits.
 The Draft Policy Document offers, among other things, rules, standards and time frames for the decommissioning of drilling and production facilities as well as the abandonment of subsea infrastructures and pipelines that are no longer in use, according to, inter alia, the location of said facilities in the deep sea or on the bottom of or below the seabed.

 The Leviathan partners transferred their comments on the Draft Policy Document to the Ministry of Energy.
 Approval of the strict requirements in the Draft Policy Document is expected to increase the decommissioning costs for the Partnership's assets.
-As of the date of approval of the financial statements, the Partnership is still examining the provisions of the Draft Policy Document and its implications on the increase of the decommissioning costs as aforesaid, if applied, and will consider its actions on the matter accordingly.

-Notes to the Condensed Interim Financial Statements as of June 30, 2023 (dollars in millions)
+As of the date of approval of the financial statements, the Partnership is still examining the provisions of the Draft Policy Document and its implications on the increase of the decommissioning costs as aforesaid, if applied, and will consider its actions on the matter accordingly. - L. Further to Note 15B1 to the Annual Financial Statements, regarding advances on account of the State's royalties on revenues from the Leviathan project, on 29 October 2023, a notice was received from the Ministry of Energy, according to which the rate of the advances on account of the State's royalties on revenues from the Leviathan project for 2023 will be reduced from 11.26% to 11.06%.

-Note 6 - Financial Instruments:
+Note 7 - Financial Instruments: